Skip to main content

 • Latex-free

 The material you choose comes down to personal preference.
-However, 180 Medical’s Catheter Specialists can provide you with free samples to help you try out different options before committing to a full order.
+180 Medical’s Catheter Specialists can provide free samples to help you try out different options before committing to a full order.

 Request Free Samples

-Your prescribing doctor will determine your ideal catheter French size, which is the diameter of the catheter tube.
+Your prescribing healthcare provider will determine your ideal catheter French size, which is the diameter of the catheter tube.
 However, you can let them know if the prescribed catheter French size feels too small or too large.

 Most catheters range between 10 French to 20 Fr, although you have options for specialty sizes outside of this range.
 In addition, if your child requires catheterization, you can get catheters in a small pediatric size.